 Robust Quality Assurance and Supplier Vetting

 Implement stringent quality control processes for all incoming components.
 Thoroughly vet all potential suppliers for their reliability, financial stability, and adherence to quality standards.
-This due diligence up front can save enormous headaches down the line.
+This upfront due diligence can prevent significant problems down the line.

 Considering the Circular Economy